-So without further adieu, these are the healthy habits that might be sabotaging your sleep:
+Here are 3 healthy habits that might be sabotaging your sleep:

-For example, switching from milk chocolate to dark chocolate is an all-around healthy move, but dark chocolate contains higher levels of cacao — a natural source of caffeine.
-That means enjoying some dark chocolate or a Raw Cacao Hot Chocolate after dinner isn’t the wisest choice, however healthy they may be in theory.
+For example, switching from milk chocolate to dark chocolate is an all-around healthy move, but dark chocolate contains higher levels of cacao, a natural source of caffeine.
+That means enjoying some dark chocolate or a Raw Cacao Hot Chocolate after dinner isn’t the wisest choice.